wujingc/first/README.md

-# first
+# 2048 game
-first project in my career
+a mini game